danawoodman/goplay/README.md

 ## Examples

-- Hello World
+- **Hello World**: A simple program that just outputs "Hello World"
-- Writing to a file
+- **Writing to a file**: Takes the contents of one file and writes it to another using pure Go.
-- Simple web server
+- **Simple web server**: A simple web server that returns "hello world" when a certain path is visited, using pure Go.
+- **Image Processing**:

 Coming soon: